mcuntz/ncvue/docs/src/readme.rst

 -----------

 ``ncvue`` is a minimal GUI for a quick view of netCDF files.
-It is aiming to be a drop-in replacement for ncview_, being slightly more general than ncview, which targets maps.
+It is aiming to be a drop-in replacement for ncview_ and panoply_, being slightly more general than ncview targeting maps but providing animations, zooming and panning capabilities unlike panoply.
 If ``ncvue`` is used with maps, it supports mostly structured grids, more precisely the grids supported by cartopy_.

 ``ncvue`` is a Python script that can be called from within Python or as a command line tool.
 It is not supposed to produce publication-ready plots but